 Condition IV, high CA/unsatisfactory skills, also includes people with rational cognitions.
 They have unsatisfactory communication skills and are apprehensive about their communication.
 They have two problems, one behavioral and the other cognitive.
 No single solution is likely to overcome these problems and move these people to Condition I. If only their skills are improved, they will move to Condition III but still suffer from high CA. If only their CA is improved, they will move to Condition II but still suffer from inadequate skills.
-Thus both their skill deficiencies and their CA require treatment.
-An analogy with basketball may help to clarify this point.
-People in Condition IV are poor foul shooters (say, 30 percent in practice) and are very anxious about shooting foul shots in a game.
-If we overcome only the anxiety, they still can only shoot 30 percent in a game.
-If we only improve their shooting ability in practice, their anxiety will still cause them to miss in a game.
-To produce a good foul shooter, then, we need both to improve shooting accuracy and to reduce anxiety.
+Thus, both their skill deficiencies and their CA require treatment.
+An analogy with basketball may help to clarify.
+People in Condition IV are poor foul shooters (say 30% in practice) and are very anxious about shooting foul shots in a game.
+If we overcome only the anxiety, they still can only shoot 30% in a game.
+If we only improve their shooting ability in practice, their anxiety will still cause them to miss in the game.
+To produce a good foul shooter, then, we need both to improve shooting accuracy and reduce anxiety.
 Returning to communication, people in this condition must develop better skills and reduce their apprehension to become more effective communicators.

 Condition II, low CA/unsatisfactory skills, includes people with nonrational cognitions.
-These are people who should experience high CA but do not.
+These are people who should experience high CA, but they don't.
 We could increase their CA, thus making their cognitions more rational, but that would only move them to Condition IV, certainly not solving a problem but only making it worse.
 The treatment for people in this condition is directed toward improving communication skills.
 If skill levels are raised, people in this condition move to Condition I, the desired condition.
-To employ our basketball analogy, these people are poor foul shooters but they are not anxious about it.
-If we raise their skill level (say, from 30 percent to 70 percent), we will produce good foul shooters in the regular games.
+To employ our basketball analogy, these people are poor foul shooters but not anxious about it.
+If we raise their skill level (say from 30% to 70%), we will produce a good foul shooter in the regular games.

-Condition III, high CA/satisfactory skills, also includes people with nonrational cognitions.
-These are people who should not experience high CA but do.
-The treatment for people in this condition is directed toward reducing their CA level, thus moving them into Condition I. In our basketball analogy, these are people who shoot well in practice (say, 70 percent) but choke and shoot poorly in the game (say, 30 percent).
-If we overcome their anxiety, we will produce good foul shooters in the regular games.
+Condition III, high CA/satisfactory skills, also includes people with non-rational cognitions.
+These are people who should not experience high CA, but they do.
+The treatment for people in this condition is directed toward reducing their CA level, thus moving them into Condition I. In our basketball analogy, these are people who shoot well in practice (say 70%) but choke and shoot poorly in the game (say 30%).
+If we overcome their anxiety, we will produce a good foul shooter in the regular games.

-Treatment programs intended to produce effective communicators, then, are of two general types, those directed toward improving communication skills and those directed toward reducing CA. The different types of treatment programs are different solutions to different problems and should not be expected to have major effects on problems to which they are not directed.
+Treatment programs intended to produce effective communicators, then, are of two general types, those which are directed toward improving communication skills and those directed toward reducing CA. The different cypes of treatment programs are different solutions to different problems and should not be expected to have major effects on problems to which they are not directed.
 Reducing CA, for example, should not be expected to be associated with major increases in skill levels.
-Similarly, improving skills should not necessarily be expected to reduce CA, since CA level may be either rational or nonrational.
+Similarly, improving skills should not necessarily be expected to reduce CA, since CA level may be either rational or non-rational.
 For people with one problem, one treatment should be chosen.
 For people with both problems, two treatments should be chosen.

 The specific nature of treatment programs is beyond my focus here.
-However, for skill deficiencies regular classroom instruction in communication, individualized skills training, and rhetoritherapy (Phillips, 1977) are recommended.
-For CA problems, systematic desensitization (McCroskey, 1972) and cognitive restructuring (Fremouw & Scott, 1979) seem to be most appropriate.
+However, for skill deficiences regular classroom instruction in communication, individualized skills training, and rhetoritherapy (Phillips, 1977) are recommended.
+For CA problems, systematic desensitization (McCroskey, 1972; Paul, 1966) and cognitive restructuring (Fremouw & Scott, 1979) seem to be most appropriate.
 Various combinations of these treatments are possible.
 The choice of one should not be taken to exclude use of another.